MatteoGabriele/heapsmash.com/README.md

 # Heapsmash (WIP)

-A privacy-focused, open-source Q&A platform heavily inspired by Stack Overflow — no AI, no tracking, just humans helping humans.
+A privacy-focused, open-source Q&A platform heavily inspired by Stack Overflow.

 ## 🔒 Why Heapsmash?

-- No AI — 100% human-powered.
+- No AI
+- No tracking
+- No data harvesting
-- Privacy-first by design.
+- Privacy-first by design
-- Fully open source.
+- Fully open source
+- Made by humans for humans

 ## 📦 Tech Stack